treeverse/lakeFS/docs/setup/virtual-host-addressing.md

 <div class="note">
    <p>For more information on how to configure these, see the official documentation of your DNS provider.</p>
-   <p>On AWS, This could also be done [using ALIAS records](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/) for a load balancer.</p>
+   <p>On AWS, This could also be done [using ALIAS records](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/){: .button-clickable} for a load balancer.</p>
 </div>